-The nation’s demographic trends are even more worrying today.
+The nation’s demographic trends are even more worrisome today.
 Japan has the world’s oldest population, meaning an inefficient workforce and increasing amounts of public money spent on healthcare and pensions.

 Eighty years might seem far away.
 Do you really want to own assets in Japan when a long-term trend of substantial population decline exists though?